-Many intelligent application techniques will be developed and so will help to come up with this visionary outlook.
+Many intelligent application techniques will be developed, including use of process heat and installations of huge district heating water reservoirs, and so will help to come up with this visionary outlook.

 4.5 Concentrated Solar Power Energy

 The Concentrated Solar Power (CSP) market remains less established than most other renewable energy markets.
 Nonetheless, in 2014 the sector continued nearly a decade of strong growth.
 Four new projects totalling over 900 MW increased the total global capacity by 27% to reach nearly 4.4 GW as can be seen in figure 41 [17].
 The commercial deployment of CSP plants started by 1984 in the US with the SEGS plants.
 From 1991 to 2005 no CSP plants were built anywhere in the world.